shanman190/pivnet-product-stemcell-resource/README.md

 ### Contributing

-Please make all pull requests to the `master` branch, and [ensure the tests pass locally](https://github.com/shanman190/pivnet-product-stemcell-resource#running-the-tests).
+Please make all pull requests to the `main` branch, and [ensure the tests pass locally](https://github.com/shanman190/pivnet-product-stemcell-resource#running-the-tests).